Internet Marketing Definition Base

 Jugar De Los Videos Juegos: Spanish for “To Play Video Games.”

-K to a Jeweler means Karat.
+KT to a Jeweler means Karat and not Katy Perry.

 K to a Chemist means Potassium.